RMUS-Canada/doodle_battery_service/docs/core_io_doodle_setup_guide.md

 <img src="coreio_doodle_img/bad.jpg" width="400px" />

 ## CORE I/O Setup Procedure
 CORE I/O will need to configured in order for the extension to communicate properly with your Doodle radio network and report the battery percentages.
 Here are the steps for configuring your CORE I/O.

-We recommend connecting to CORE I/O using an Ethernet connection during this setup procedure.
-This ensures a stable connection when configuring network settings.
-CORE I/O has two ethernet ports that can be accessed by unscrewing and removing the lid.

-In order to configure CORE I/O over a network cable, you will need to set your computer's IP address to any address on the `192.168.50.X` network except:
-- `192.168.50.5`
-- `192.168.50.3`

-The subnet mask should be `255.255.255.0`.
-The gateway and DNS fields can be omitted.

 Launch `CORE IO Doodle Config Tool.exe`.
 You should see this window.